yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2023/index.md

 	"./minecraft.png|This is as far as it goes for now (Minecraft Legends)"
   >}}

-Continuing with the stubbing procedures, axing all {{< gh-hovercard "11540" "purchase info calls" >}} allows `The Settlers: New Allies` to start properly.
+Continuing with the stubbing procedures, fixing up {{< gh-hovercard "11540" "purchase info calls" >}} allows `The Settlers: New Allies` to start properly.
-Microtransactions, begone!

 {{< single-title-imgs
     "NVIDIA on the left, AMD on the right (The Settlers: New Allies)"